monicahq/monica/docs/contribute/contribute.md

 1. `npm install`.
 1. Create a database called `monica` in your mySQL instance.
 1. `php artisan key:generate` to generate a random APP_KEY
-1. `php artisan migrate` to run all migrations and create the database structure.
+1. `php artisan setup:test` to run all migrations and create the database structure.
 1. `php artisan storage:link` to access the avatars.
 1. `php artisan passport:install` to create the access tokens required for the API.
-1. `php artisan db:seed --class ActivityTypesTableSeeder` to populate the activity types.
-1. `php artisan db:seed --class CountriesSeederTable` to populate the countries table.

-**Optional step**: Seeding the database with fake data

-This step is to populate the instance with fake data, so you can test with real data instead of lorem ipsum.

-1. `php artisan db:seed --class FakeContentTableSeeder` to load all seeds.

 Note that this will create two accounts: